CoralCoralCoralCoral/documentation/sprints/sprint_3/use_cases.md

 **Postcondition:** The game successfully resumes with any changes made during the pause implemented.

-### 9. Tests

-#### Test 1
+**Test:**
-- Step 1: While the game is running, press the pause button.
+- **Step 1:** While the game is running, press the pause button.
 Check to see if game pauses correctly.
 If not FAIL.
-- Step 2: While the game is paused check metrics.
+- **Step 2:** While the game is paused check metrics.
 If metrics do not appear FAIL.
-- Step 3: While the game is paused implement an action.
+- **Step 3:** While the game is paused implement an action.
 If action is not implemented FAIL.
-- Step 4: While the game is paused, press the play button.
+- **Step 4:** While the game is paused, press the play button.
 Check to see if game restarts correctly.
 If not FAIL.
-- Step 5: While the game is running, check to see if any actions implemented while paused have been correctly implemented.
+- **Step 5:** While the game is running, check to see if any actions implemented while paused have been correctly implemented.
 If not FAIL.

+---

 ### 9 (v1) [[User story 11 v1]](user_stories.md)